Victim felt ‘hunted’ by threatening messages sent by man who thought he was ‘untouchable’, court hears

-Victim felt ‘hunted’ by threatening messages sent by man who thought he was ‘untouchable’, Northampton court hears
+Victim felt ‘hunted’ by threatening messages sent by Luton man who thought he was ‘untouchable’

 The defendant’s sly smirk earned him the nickname “Smirkles,” the court heard.